PeoplePlusAI/Low-Resource-Language-Leaderboard/README.md

 - Indic language content producers - InShorts, DailyHunt, KukuFM, etc.

 ## How do we measure our success?
 1. Usage by organisations - Get 20/30 organisations that use the leaderboard.
 Get their translations and publish.
+Get diversity in languages.
+8-10.
 2. Citations (for the white paper).
 3. Engagement with researchers.